-2022 € 2021 €

-Financial assets measured at amortised cost: Trade and other receivables (Note 6) Cash and cash equivalents (Note 8) 23,841,743 219,344 24,671,073 3,464,857
+2023 2022 Financial assets measured at amortised cost: € € Trade and other receivables (Note 6) Cash and cash equivalents (Note 8) 24,632,664 5,422 23,841,743 219,344 24,638,086 24,061,087

-24,061,087 28,135,930

 The maximum exposure to credit risk at the end of the reporting period in respect of the financial assets mentioned above is equivalent to their carrying amount as disclosed in the respective notes to the financial statements.
 The company does not hold significant collateral as security in this respect.
-The figures disclosed above in respect of trade and other receivables exclude prepayments.
+The figures disclosed above in respect of trade and other receivables exclude prepayments and advance payments to suppliers.